darkDev8/Lord-Bms-10-Enterprise-Edition/README.md

 ## Note

-You need internet connection to run compiled application.<br/>

 ```
-The database is not available to modify
+You need internet connection to run compiled application.
 ```

 ## Screenshots